 You can start by infusing flour with lilac petals, about 3/4 cup to 1 cup of flour.
 Then let sit overnight.
 Next make lilac sugar, which just involves whirring up equal amounts of fresh petals and sugar together in the food processor.
-So for this recipe you’ll need 2/3 cup of blossoms to 2/3 cup of sugar.
+So for this recipe, you’ll need 2/3 cup of blossoms to 2/3 cup of sugar.
 This lilac sugar goes into the cookie batter.

 I also infused about one cup of violet blossoms directly in warm melted butter, which goes into the batter.
 The recipe calls for 1/2 cup of butter but add a little extra to account for what will be absorbed.
-Add blossoms bit at a time, letting them wilt into the butter before you add more.
+Add blossoms a bit at a time, letting them wilt into the butter before you add more.
 I let sit overnight on the counter before baking the cookies the next day.
 I then rewarmed the butter, strained off the blossom (giving them several powerful squeezes to make sure you get all the flavourful butter out) and was ready to bake!

 For the Lilac Icing Glaze, I infused both the cream ( I used 18% milkfat) and the icing sugar.
-I mixed the about 3/4 cup of blossoms into the sugar powder.
-Then for the cream, I took a small jar, filled it with blossoms and poured over the cream.
+I mixed about 3/4 cup of blossoms into the sugar powder.
+Then for the cream, I took a small jar, filled it with blossoms and poured it over the cream.
 I let both the icing sugar and cream sit overnight.

 Before baking began, the blossoms were strained out of the butter, cream and icing sugar.
 I used the lilac sugar in place of regular sugar for the batter as I did the lilac infused butter.
 Then for the glaze, I just slowly added the infused cream to the infused icing sugar until I got the consistency I wanted.

-For the recipe I went with the dead simple method from one of my mom’s old French cookbooks, but if you want to use the more elaborate Julia Child method click here.
+For the recipe, I went with the dead-simple method from one of my mom’s old French cookbooks, but if you want to use the more elaborate Julia Child method click here.
 And if you don’t have the Madeleine Pans just use mini-cupcake tins – you’ll end up with Lilac Madeleine Cupcakes instead!

 - 1/2 cup infused & melted lilac butter (& little extra plain butter to grease your pan)